hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/zmq_event_subscription.rst

 The ``ClientEventsSubscribeRequest`` protobuf message takes a list of block IDs (``last_known_block_ids``), which can be used to provide the last block ID that a client has seen.
-If blocks have been committed after that block, the missed events will be sent in the order they would have occurred.
+If blocks have been committed before that block, the missed events will be sent in the order they would have occurred.

 .. note::